What You Need to Know About Summer Financial Aid

 Please return your completed application to the Financial & Registration Services Office or email it to email@example.com and schedule an appointment (phone or zoom) to meet with one of the Financial Aid Officers.
 Summer tuition costs must be paid at the time of registration with Summer Financial Aid or other payment options.

-The summer aid application will be available March 1, 2021 on the Financial Aid Forms 2021-2022 section of our website and also available at the Financial & Registration Services Office.
+The Summer 2022 aid application will be available March 1, 2022, on the Financial Aid Forms 2022-2023 section of our website and also available at the Financial & Registration Services Office.

 Preferred Completion Date